 Children with developmental delays and disabilities need their parents to be engaged and dialed in.
 Over the last couple of years, I have definitely learned that!
-I also realized this, I want to be engaged and dialed in!
+I also realized this; I want to be engaged and dialed in!
 That is when my son learns!
 A trip to the supermarket is such a great opportunity to teach so many skills.
 From communication to social interaction, it is a developmental skills playground.
-But you need to plan ahead and go with some specific and simple goals in mind.
+But you need to plan and go with some specific and simple goals in mind.
 Here is an example of our most recent supermarket visit.
-Hopefully, it will give you some ideas on how to make supermarket trips with your child-pleasant and productive!
+Hopefully, it will give you some ideas on making supermarket trips with your child-pleasant and productive!

 First, I made sure I had a list and that it was short.
 Next, to be sure Barclay was rested, we left after his nap.
 I also skipped his afternoon snack.
 Our local supermarket offers a cookie to the kids, so I wanted him to be hungry for it.
 I got him SUPER excited about this cookie.
 We talked about it a lot.
 Buy-in for kids is SO important.
 Barclay willingly got into the car seat, knowing a cookie was the reward.